-In January 2009, the Executive Committee considered and authorized the following policy statements which serve as bases for the services and grants that SCKLS offers as well as for its governance structure.
+In January 2009, the Executive Committee authorized the following policy statements which serve as bases for the services and grants that SCKLS offers as well as for its governance structure.
 These policy statements are presented to give member librarians and others a better understanding of how SCKLS creates equity and allocates limited resources to serve its diverse public, school, academic and special library membership:

 - Whenever possible, new SCKLS grants and services should potentially benefit all types of member libraries. - SCKLS is a multi-type library system serving in some form the needs of all its public, school, academic and special members.
 SCKLS does not provide grants and services exclusively for one type or size of library.
 SCKLS provides grants and services to and through its member libraries. - School districts and other public, academic and special libraries with multiple library sites are recognized as a single entity for membership purposes. - For eligibility, all SCKLS grants require evidence of local effort either in the form of a cash match or the provision of resource-sharing services or programming. - For technology matching grants, a member library may receive one grant a year.
-For automation matching grants, a member library may receive one grant every three years.